lepartip/vote/README.md

 official comitee

-the thumbs up are the way of having an idea to vo voted or not it thumbed    credited    officially supported   resuggested    can be followed log in log credits must be for
+the thumbs up are the way of having an idea to voted or not an idea can be thumbed    credited    officially supported   resuggested    followed log in log